-Shorenstein's development thesis is that new buildings that are efficient and environmentally responsible not only create inherent value through their operational savings but also offer significant marketing benefits and attract long-term and credit tenants who value occupant health and sustainability.
+Shorenstein's development thesis is that new buildings that are efficient and environmentally responsible not only create inherent value through their operational savings but also offer significant marketing benefits and attract credit tenants who who commit to long-term leases that value occupant health and sustainability.
 Our development strategy is backed by several ESG and sustainability measures.
-Primarily, every ESG improvement is evaluated by measuring the first cost of the project compared to the operating cost savings and potential increase in rent.
+Every ESG improvement is evaluated by comparing the cost of the project to the operating cost savings and potential impact on rent.
 Our development strategy requirement is that every ESG improvement project reaches the target return on cost thresholds.